Diabetes Improvement Program

 In the group classes, you will learn about:

-• Managing diabetes through blood sugar monitoring, healthy eating, and leading an active lifestyle.
+• Managing diabetes through monitoring blood sugar, healthy eating, and active lifestyle

 Medical Management